-As a student in the undergraduate bassoon program at the University of North Carolina School of the Arts, you will be part of a program focused on helping you explore the bassoon’s distinctive tone and wide range to become a dynamic musician in the professional music world.
+As a student in the undergraduate bassoon program at University of North Carolina School of the Arts, you will be part of a program focused on helping you explore the bassoon’s distinctive tone and wide range to become a dynamic musician in the professional music world.

 Small studio sizes allow for close work and mentorship with your teacher from day one.
 The music faculty are active, accomplished musicians, who bring the perspectives from the current professional stage to the classroom.
 You will have weekly one-on-one lessons with them, receiving close attention and developing your own personal style.
 Weekly studio master classes offer the opportunity to refine your performance skills with constructive feedback from your bassoon teacher and peers while building your confidence on stage.